spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Component Lifecycle Event - `react`, `componentDidMount`, `tech-knowledge`

-   :question: The \_\_\_ method is a component lifecycle event built into React that automatically runs once after the component is rendered for the first time.
+   ❓ The \_\_\_ method is a component lifecycle event built into React that automatically runs once after the component is rendered for the first time.

    - handleInputChange()
    - render()